BestModules-Libraries/BM42S5321-1/README.md

 BM42S5321-1
 ===========================================================

-BM42S5321-1 is the laser ranging module launched by Beichuang and uses I2C or UART communication methods.
-This document describes the Arduino Lib function of BM42S5321-1 and the installation method of Arduino Lib.
-The example uses the BML36K532 module to demonstrate the function of reading distance.
+The Best Modules BM42S5321-1 is a laser ranging module, which uses the I2C and UART communication methods.
+This document describes the Arduino Lib function of the BM42S5321-1 and how to install the Arduino Lib.
+The example demonstrates the function of reading the distance with the BML36K532.

 #### Applicable types:
 <div align=center>